Extremes in High Dimensions: Methods and Scalable Algorithms: Method

-Besides block maxima, inference for multivariate extremes is often based on peaks-over-threshold appoaches.
-These make use of the fact that multivariate regular variation implies that, for any norm norm~$\norm{\!\;\cdot\!\;}$ on~$\R^{\dimfull}$,
+Besides block maxima, inference for multivariate extremes is often based on peaks-over-threshold approaches.
+These make use of the fact that multivariate regular variation implies that, for any $u\in(0,\infty)$ and norm~$\norm{\!\;\cdot\!\;}$ on~$\R^{\dimfull}$,